 We are committed to strong environmental, social and governance ("ESG") principles.
 We recognize that the way we do business impacts our results.
 Accordingly, we promote and support business practices that are environmentally sustainable, socially conscious, and aligned with strong corporate governance practices.
-In fiscal 2020 we engaged a third-party firm to assist us in preparing our first ESG report.
-The report, available on our website (www.hawkinsinc.com), highlights our commitment to ESG principles.
+Our Corporate Responsibility report, available on our website (www.hawkinsinc.com), highlights our commitment to ESG principles.